 God Bless you Mister Spock.

 And God Bless all of you who paid tribute.
 Because you aren’t simply paying tribute to a SciFi character.
-You’re extending the hopes and dreams of a generation that were very young when Sputnik gave birth to the best school programs our country has ever known.
-The basic, even rudimentary math and science taught in American Middle Schools, gave way to the study of “covalent bonding” and “addition in base 5.”
+You’re extending the hopes and dreams of a generation that were very young when Sputnik panicked the entire United States into paying for the most rigorous school programs our country has ever known.
+The basic, even rudimentary math and science that had been taught in American Middle Schools before, gave way to the study of “covalent bonding” and “addition in base 5.”
 This was when a president said we’d go to the moon by the end of the decade.
 And those of us who were in our teens and twenties, watched the promise come true, little by little, year after year.

 And that, in and of itself, is enough reason to pay tribute.